notator/AssistantPerformer/README.md

 http://james-ingram-act-two.de/open-source/assistantPerformer/aboutAssistantPerformer.html

-There is a woring, but incomplete version of this application on the web at
+There is a working, but incomplete version of this application on the web at

 http://james-ingram-act-two.de/open-source/publicAssistantPerformer/assistantPerformer.html